alertmanager/alert_manager/README.md

 - **Version**: 		0.10

 ## Introduction
 The Alert Manager adds simple incident workflows to Splunk.
 The general purpose is to provide a common app with dashboards in order to investigate fired alerts or notable events.
-It can be used with every Splunk alert and works as an extension on top of the Splunk built-in alerting mechanism.
+It can be used with every Splunk alert and works as an extension on top of Splunk's built-in alerting mechanism.

 - Awareness of your current operational situation with the incident posture dashboard
 - Analyze root cause of incidents with only a few clicks